 Lough Neagh is also home to the largest eel fishery in Europe.

-The fishery offers tours that include grand mythical tales about the lough and how St. Patrick turned the snakes in Ireland into eels!
+At the Lough Neagh Fisheries Visitor Centre, a number of tours are offered that include grand mythical tales about the lough and how Saint Patrick turned the snakes in Ireland into eels!

 All tours must be pre-booked.